 Fruiting

 This is the stage that determines the final size of the fruit – and also the size of the seed.
-In countries like Kenya, where the rainy season doesn’t necessarily coincide with a period of fruit bloom, irrigation and mulching (to keep water in the soil) can help increase the size of larger coffee beans.
+In countries like Kenya, where the rainy season doesn’t necessarily coincide with a period of fruit bloom, irrigation and mulching (to keep water in the soil) can help increase the size of giant coffee beans.

 Stress caused by lack of water also reduces the growth of leaves and branches, reducing bud length and leaf area.
-The bud growth of Arabica and Robusta coffee plants is slow in the dry season, cool, and fast in the warm, rainy season (DaMatta et al., 1999).
+The bud growth of Arabica and Robusta coffee plants is slow in the dry season, calm, and fast in the warm, rainy season (DaMatta et al., 1999).

 In a study in Kenya, increasing crop density did not increase drought-induced stress, suggesting that irrigation is not always necessary for more intensive farming.

-For this reason, many farmers simply depend on the climate for available water rainfall.
+For this reason, many farmers depend on the climate for available water rainfall.
 Even with an irrigation system, there are some limitations to what it can achieve.